cujojs/when/docs/api.md

 Node.js APIs have their own standard for asynchronous functions: Instead of taking an errback, errors are passed as the first argument to the callback function.
 To use promises instead of callbacks with node-style asynchronous functions, you can use the `when/node/function` module, which is very similar to `when/callbacks`, but tuned to this convention.

+Note: There are some Node.js functions that are designed to return an event emitter.
+These functions will emit error events instead of passing an error as the first argument to the callback function.
+An example being `http.get`.
+These types of Node.js functions do not work with the below methodologies.

 ### `nodefn.call()`

 ```js